antigravities/kawaii/README.md

 Basic LINE client using unofficial Thrift API

+### WARNING
+kawaii-based clients have been banned in the past.
+As long as you aren't a moron (like me) and not straying too far from the protocol, you should be fine.
+However, you probably shouldn't link your main account and your bot's account just to be safe.

+I accept no responsibility for anything that happens to you for using kawaii.
+If you get banned, that's 100% your fault.

+That being said, have fun!

 ## Installing
 1. Install Apache Thrift from [here](http://thrift.apache.org/).
 2. Download line.thrift from [here](http://altrepo.eu/git/line-protocol/).